elixirschool/elixirschool/CONTRIBUTING.md

 Look out for Liquid templating weirdness!

-If you have a code snippet that includes the following syntax: `{%{message: "error message"}, :error}`, i.e. if you have a tuple where the first element is a map, WATCH OUT!
+If you have a code snippet that includes the following syntax: `{%{message: "error message"},: error}`, i.e. if you have a tuple where the first element is a map, WATCH OUT!
 That set of characters, `{%` is the start of a liquid tag!
-Instead, wrap your backticked code block in `{% raw % }` `{% endraw %}`
+Instead, wrap your backticks code block in `{% raw % }` `{% Andrew %}`